EbookFoundation/thoth-wiki/PDF.md

 PDF is [[human-readable]] file format developed by Adobe in 1993.
 It is based on Postscript and encodes the appearance of information on a printed page, as such it contains a complete description of layout and typography.
 There are multiple PDF extensions, with PDF/A being the preferred format for long-term preservation.

+Archiving & preservation concerns: As confirmed with a digital preservation body, a PDF file is not recognised in preservation workflows as a "container" file, and therefore any embedded files (images, videos, etc.) are not updated to the most recent format during active preservation (even if the PDF file itself is updated).
+This is in contrast to XML, Zip, or BaggIt packages, which are recognised as "containers" and therefore the files within these are actively preserved as files.